IlIllII/collecobrary/README.md

 ## Current Features

-The landing page, shown below, is comprised of a list of subject areas, with each subhject being a button that, when pushed, generates a digraph depicting the curriculum.
+The landing page, shown below, is comprised of a list of subject areas, with each subject being a button that, when pushed, generates a digraph depicting the curriculum.
 The list is automatically generated from the data files.
 This is an imporvement from a previous version of the project where the buttons were hardcoded in.

 ![collecobrary_landing_page](https://user-images.githubusercontent.com/78166995/134688002-efaaefe0-bb3d-48cb-95e9-4b7bc75737b0.PNG)